10 Things to Do in Rio de Janeiro in August

 Rio de Janeiro Marathon| ©Gerardo Lazzari

-Participation packages are varied and range from 22 euros to around 70 euros per person, with certain benefits included.
-Generally, the 5k race starts from Lapa to Flamengo beach, while the 21k runs along the shore of Copacabana beach.
-Along the way you'll find hydration points, as well as transport stations.
+There are various packages available, ranging from €22 to around €70 per person, with certain benefits included.
+Generally, the 5k race starts in Lapa and ends at Flamengo Beach, while the 21k race runs along the Copacabana beachfront.
+Along the way, you will find hydration points and transport stations.

-7. Attend the Cachaca Fair in Rio de Janeiro
+7. Attend the Cachaça Fair in Rio de Janeiro

-Cachaza| ©LenSOP
+Cachaça| ©LenSOP

-Cachaza| ©LenSOP
+Cachaça| ©LenSOP

 Rock in Rio| ©Rutger Geerling